 In August 2021, Iran and Afghanistan continued cross-border trade despite the chaotic security situation, according to Ruhollah Latifi, the spokesman for Iran’s customs administration.
 Trade was only disrupted at the Milak border crossing in Sistan and Baluchistan province.

-For decades, a point of contention between Iran and Afghanistan has been water resources.
+For decades, water resources have been a point of contention between Iran and Afghanistan.
 The Helmand River is basic source of water as it flows from the mountains of the Hindu Kush through Afghanistan into southeastern Iran, where it is critical for agriculture, fishing and human consumption.
 The problem in modern times dates to the 1940s and 1950s, when Afghanistan built two dams—the Kajaki and the Grishk—on the Helmand River which could curtail water flow into Iran.
 In 1973, the two countries signed a treaty on sharing water resources, which focused heavily on distribution of water from Helmand River, but the accord was neither ratified nor implemented.
 In February 2021, Iran and Afghanistan signed an agreement based on the 1973 treaty, but disputes over dams remained unresolved.

 Both nations have faced periodic droughts, which has sparked tensions between the two countries.
 From 1998 to 2001, the Taliban closed the sluices of the Kajaki Dam to cut off water to Iran during a drought.
 Since 1945, sequential Afghan governments, including the Taliban, have built, repaired or upgraded dams on the Helmand, including the Kamal Khan dam that curtailed the flow of water to Iran.
 When the dam was completed in March 2021, Afghan President Ashraf Ghani said that Afghanistan would stop allowing extra water to flow to Iran for free and would instead trade water for oil.